 I’m sure many are also drawn here by the Vermählungsbrunnen or wedding fountain.

 The monument we see today (sometimes called the marriage fountain) is a late nineteenth century restoration of the monument’s second iteration.
-It began as a votive column built when Emperor Leo I promised to erect a monument on the site if his son and designated heir Joseph returned safely from the Siege of Landau in the War of Spanish Secession.
+It began as a votive column built when Emperor Leo the First promised to erect a monument on the site if his son and designated heir Joseph returned safely from the Siege of Landau in the War of Spanish Secession.
 Leo died in 1705 so Joseph completed the wooden monument in 1707.
 Karl VI replaced the original with a more permanent stone monument some 25 years later.

 The improved monument bears Corinthian columns made of white marble with the allegorical figures of Humility on the right and Purity on the left.
 Its name derives from the two small sets of fountains that flank the columns and its central scene that depicts the marriage of Joseph and Mary.